Daemonic ergotropy in continuously-monitored open quantum batteries: Conclusions

-{\it Conclusions -} We have extended the concept of daemonic ergotropy to the open quantum system scenario, where some information leaking into the environment can be continuously monitored and exploited in order to enhance the work extraction protocol.
-Our findings reveal that the daemonic ergotropy not only surpasses the ergotropy of the unconditional state, but can even reach its energy in the ideal scenario: this upper bound can be indeed achieved for monitoring strategies that employ unit efficiency detectors.
+We have extended the concept of daemonic ergotropy to the open quantum system scenario, where some information leaking into the environment can be continuously monitored and exploited in order to enhance the work extraction protocol.
+Our findings reveal that the daemonic ergotropy not only surpasses the unconditional state ergotropy, but can even reach its energy in the ideal scenario of unit efficiency detectors.
 We have then discussed the simplest, but practically relevant, example of an OQB, that is a two-level atom classically driven by an external field acting as a charger.
-By assuming that the fluorescence field corresponding to the atomic spontaneous emission can be continuously monitored with non-unit efficiency, we have evaluated the daemonic ergotropy corresponding to standard measurement strategies and found that homodyne and heterodyne strategies lead to the best performance.
-A proof-of-principle experimental demonstration of our results can be readily pursued in a circuit-QED platform, where quantum trajectories corresponding to HeD of atom fluorescence have been recently observed~\cite{Campagne-Ibarcq2016,Ficheux2018}.
-In general our results pave the way to further investigation on a new generation of monitoring-enhanced and noise-resilient quantum batteries.

-{\it Acknowledgements -} The authors acknowledge helpful discussions with F. Albarelli, A. Serafini and A. Smirne.
-DM acknowledges financial support from MUR under the “PON Ricerca e Innovazione 2014-2020”.
-MACR acknowledges financial support from the Academy of Finland via the Centre of Excellence program (Project No. 336810).
-MGG acknowledges support from UniMi via PSR-2 2021.
-The authors wish to acknowledge CSC – IT Center for Science, Finland, for computational resources.